thewca/wca-regulations/wca-regulations_2012.md

   - 1c4) Sending corrections to the competition results to the WCA Board.
   - 1c5) Advising the other officials where necessary.
   - 1c6) Approving all events and event formats of a competition, before the competition starts, and if changes are required during the competition.
-  - 1c7) Decisions on disqualification of a competitor during the competition.
+  - 1c7) Decisions about disqualifying competitors during the competition.
   - 1c8) Providing the scrambles.
   - 1c9) Decisions on changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement should be made to all competitors.
 - 1e) Each event must have one or more judges.
   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.
   - 1e2) All competitors must be available for judging, if needed by organisation team.
-Penalty: disqualification of the competitor for the competition.
+Penalty: disqualification from the competition.
 - 1f) Each event (except for puzzles that are not scrambled) must have one or more scramblers.
   - 1f1) A scrambler is responsible for applying the scramble sequences to the puzzles for the event.
   - 1f2) All competitors must be available for scrambling, if needed by organisation team.
-Penalty: disqualification of the competitor for the competition.
+Penalty: disqualification from the competition.
 - 1g) Each event must have one or more score takers.
   - 1g1) A score taker is responsible for compiling results.
   - 1g2) Any changes to the score sheets must made with the consent of the WCA Delegate.